sensu/network-interface-checks/README.md

 | drop_in           | counter | Inbound packets dropped             |
 | drop_in_rate      | gauge   | Inbound packets dropped per second  |

+### Rate Metrics
+In order to obtain rate metrics the `--state-file` argument must be used.
+The state file holds previous values and millisecond accurate timestamp, which are used to calculate metric rate using a simple time difference between current values and previously recorded values in the state file.
+By default rate metrics are only calculated if the stored values in the selected state file are less than 60 seconds old.
+You can optionally set the maximum allowed time interval using `--max-rate-interval` if the 60 second default isn't suitable.

+If the state file does not exist or if the state is too stale, the rate metrics will not be produced.

 ## Usage examples

 ### Help output